 A contract’s lifecycle begins when an organization’s management, department personnel, or customer requests a good or service; it ends when that good or service is received or delivered.

-- Avoid litigation from contract non-compliance: A major cost is compliance issues.
-If contractual obligations are incomplete, the potential for litigation is high; one of the costliest errors.
+- Avoid litigation from contract non-compliance - A major issue in many contracts is compliance.
+If contractual obligations are incomplete, the potential for litigation can increase.

-- Prevent contract managers from functioning as contract administrators: Contract managers, dealing with details and delays, are best “in the weeds” while contract administrators should focus on higher-level management activities, such as developing important relationships with suppliers and customers.
+- Prevent contract managers from functioning as contract administrators - Contract managers, dealing with details and delays, are best doing just that, while contract administrators focus on higher-level management activities, such as developing important relationships with suppliers and customers.

 CLM Helps Organizations Avoid Common Contract Difficulties

 - Establish timelines for each step in the contract lifecycle

 - Properly allocate staff workload and additional resources

 - Create an accurate audit trail for approvals